splunk/splunk-operator/docs/Examples.md

 ### Indexer Clusters

 When customers outgrow the capabilites of single instance for indexing and search, they will scale the infrastructure up to an [indexer cluster](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/Aboutindexesandindexers).
-The Splunk Operator makes creation of a cluster easy by utilizing a `ClusterMaster` resource for Cluster Master, and using the `IndexerCluster` resource for the cluster peers:
+The Splunk Operator makes creation of a cluster easy by utilizing a `ClusterMaster` resource for Cluster Manager, and using the `IndexerCluster` resource for the cluster peers:

 #### Cluster Manager
 ```yaml